reTHINK-project/use-cases/docs/D1.1/business-models/business-models.md

 ##### Device driven Ecosystem

+##### Developer driven Ecosystem?

 ### Business Models

-*it would be nice to use the Business Model Canvas tool http://www.businessmodelgeneration.com/canvas/bmc *
+*it would be nice to use the Business Model Canvas tool http://www.businessmodelgeneration.com/canvas/bmc*

 #### Brokerage Business Model